-- So Emphasize the value of the facility and encourage customers with qualified business to consider Irving as a future meeting and exhibit destination.
-Enhance existing database of customers with meeting, trade show and event prospects whose needs match the convention center. - ▷ Focus on sales to planners of sporting and e-sports events that can be housed in the convention center's exhibit space. - Solution Continue to assess the deployment of ICVB Sales and Services team to effectively book and provide services to meetings/events in the facility. - Substitution Structure Structure - □ Continue to educate consumer event organizers on DART Orange Line opportunities. - So Capitalize on "citywide" groups that require an adjacent headquarter hotel, as well as multiple other hotels.
+- Emphasize the value of the facility and encourage customers with qualified business to consider Irving as a future meeting and exhibit destination.
+Enhance existing database of customers with meeting, trade show and event prospects whose needs match the convention center. - ${f iny}$ Focus on sales to planners of sporting and e-sports events that can be housed in the convention center's exhibit space. - Solution Continue to assess the deployment of ICVB Sales and Services team to effectively book and provide services to meetings/events in the facility. - □ Utilize BizDIP, Texas Events Trust Fund and rebates paid by hotels to help offset convention center rental for groups. - u Continue to educate consumer event organizers on DART Orange Line opportunities. - □ Capitalize on "citywide" groups that require an adjacent headquarter hotel, as well as multiple other hotels.